edgardomortiz/vcf2phylip/README.md

-                        processed (disabled by default) -r, --resolve-IUPAC   Randomly resolve heterozygous genotypes to avoid IUPAC ambiguities in the matrices (disabled by default) -v, --version         show program's version number and exit
+                        processed (disabled by default) -r, --resolve-IUPAC   Randomly resolve heterozygous genotypes to avoid IUPAC ambiguities in the matrices (disabled by default) -w, --write-used-sites
+                        Save the list of coordinates that passed the filters and were used in the alignments (disabled by default) -v, --version         show program's version number and exit
 ```